mohit242/NavigationRL/REPORT.md

 ```
 ### Learning Algorithm

-For this project we are using value-based methods, specifically Deep Q learning.
+For this project value-based methods are used, specifically Deep Q learning.
 Deep Q learning algorithms use a deep neural network to approximate the Q-value function.
-Since in our project we don't use image input from the environment, we don't need to use
+Since in this project image input from the environment isn't, there is no need to use
 convolutional neural nets.
-We will be using fully connected networks for our implementations.
+Fully connected networks will be used for all implementations.

-Parameters used all runs -
+Parameters used for all runs -
 ```
 batch_size	64
 buffer_size	100000.0